-About This Guava Cake
+About This Guava Chiffon Cake

 This vibrant pink guava cake is a fun and unique sheet cake recipe!
-It is made with a moist and flavorful guava sponge cake, that is then topped with a tangy, creamy, light-as-air guava cream cheese frosting!
+It is made with a moist and flavorful guava chiffon cake, that is then topped with a tangy, creamy, light-as-air guava cream cheese frosting!
 The best part?

 The recipe makes an extra fruity and flavorful guava cake since it uses guava puree in both the cake AND frosting.

 This authentic Hawaiian guava sheet cake recipe is adapted from Hawaiian food blogger and cookbook author, Alana Kysar of Fix Feast Flair.
 Learn more below!